Brussels, 23 April 2018

 Share via:

-The technical staff at The American Anti-Corruption Institute (AACI) drive the Institute’s core mission by developing rigorous anti-corruption standards, certification programs, and practical governance tools for decision-makers.
-Through initiatives such as the Certified Anti-Corruption Manager (CACM) and the Certified Anti-Corruption Entity (CACE), the team strengthens institutional integrity, improves internal control, and supports measurable corruption risk reduction.
-Grounded in The AACI Ten Principles of Fighting Corruption and the Institute’s Standards on Fighting Corruption, the technical staff lead applied education, research, and advisory work that equips leaders to deter, prevent, detect, and respond to corruption with credibility and discipline.
+The technical staff at The American Anti-Corruption Institute (AACI) support the Institute’s mission by developing and maintaining anti-corruption standards, certification programs, research, and practical governance tools for decision-makers.
+Through initiatives such as the Certified Anti-Corruption Manager (CACM) and the Certified Anti-Corruption Entity (CACE), the team contributes to strengthening institutional integrity, improving internal control, and reducing exposure to corruption risks.
+Grounded in The AACI Ten Principles of Fighting Corruption, The AACI Standards on Fighting Corruption, and the Institute’s professional concepts, the technical staff support applied education, research, and advisory work that equips leaders to deter, prevent, detect, and respond to corruption with credibility and discipline.

 Together, Empowering Tone at the Top